-The HECC Office of Student Access and Completion (OSAC) is the entity that administers state financial aid for the benefit of Oregonians, including Oregon's largest need-based grant program, the Oregon Opportunity Grant, and other programs.
+The HECC Office of Student Access and Completion (OSAC) is the entity that administers state financial aid, such as the Oregon Opportunity Grant, Oregon's largest need-based grant program, for the benefit of college-going Oregonians.

-Students should be aware of how much money is required to obtain an education.
-There are a variety of costs associated with college and career school, including:
+Students should be aware of the variety of costs associated with college, including:

 - Tuition and Fees: instruction, labs, libraries, student activities, health centers, etc.

-- Room and Board: dorms or other housing, and meals.
+- Room and Board: on-campus residence halls or off-campus housing, meals

-- Personal Costs and Transportation: personal computer, furniture, travel, etc.
+- Personal Costs and Transportation: furniture, gasoline or public transit

-Learn about estimating student costs, and explore your financial options.
+Estimate your student costs and explore your financial options thoroughly.

-- Savings: explore opportunities to save for your educational expenses, such as through the Oregon College Savings Plan.
-This is a 529 plan sponsored by the State of Oregon, which is an investment vehicle specifically designed specifically for postsecondary education savings.
-The Oregon College Savings Plan website also offers tools for estimating and planning for higher education expenses.
+- Savings: explore opportunities to save for your educational expenses after high school, such as through the Oregon College Savings Plan.
+This 529 plan, sponsored by the State of Oregon, is an investment vehicle specifically designed for postsecondary education savings.

-- Scholarships: private funds that do not need to be repaid, and are obtained through a competitive application and selection process.
+- Scholarships: private funds that do not need to be repaid; obtained through a competitive application and selection process

 - Student Loans: borrowed money that must be repaid after college, with interest.
 There are different types of loans, each with their own repayment requirements and interest rates.

-- Work-Study: a work program where students earn money to help pay for school.
+- Work-Study: a program where students work while in college to help pay for school

 Learn more about applying for public financial aid programs.